jds485/EnGauge/README.md

 ---
 ## License Information

+Please see the LICENSE file.
 You must cite this repository if you use it for your work.
-Please see the license file.